-As an Amazon seller, you are likely aware of the three Amazon Seller Payment Schedule that Amazon uses to pay sellers for their sales.
+As an Amazon seller, you are likely aware of the three Amazon Seller Payment Schedules that Amazon uses to pay sellers for their sales.
 In this post, we will provide a guide on which schedule you should expect to be paid under based on your product’s category.

 Additionally, we will provide insights into why Amazon uses these different payment schedules and what they mean for your business.
-We hope that this information proves helpful and provides some clarity around how Amazon pays its sellers.
+We hope that this information proves helpful and provides some clarity about how Amazon pays its sellers.

 Thank you for reading!